-- At least once a month the storage units will be inspected and maintained to include: - Cleaning the inside of the refrigerator and freezer by wiping the inside and shelves with disinfectant or antibacterial wipes. - If accessible without moving the unit, cleaning the coils on the back of the unit and underneath the unit by using a duster or vacuum to remove any visible dust. - Checking the door seals by examining them to make sure that they are not torn or brittle.
-There should be no gaps between the seals and the body of the unit, when the doors are closed. - If frozen vaccines are stored in a manual defrost freezer, it will be defrosted regularly and as needed to avoid having frost build up in the unit. - During defrost, the vaccines will be moved to the backup storage unit with the backup data logger thermometer until the unit has been completely defrosted and the unit's temperature is stable and in acceptable range.
+- At least once a month the storage units will be inspected and maintained to include: - Cleaning the inside of the refrigerator and freezer by wiping the inside and shelves with disinfectant or antibacterial wipes. - If accessible without moving the unit, cleaning the coils on the back of the unit and underneath the unit by using a duster or vacuum to remove any visible dust. - ➤ Checking the door seals by examining them to make sure that they are not torn or brittle.
+There should be no gaps between the seals and the body of the unit, when the doors are closed. - ➤ If frozen vaccines are stored in a manual defrost freezer, it will be defrosted regularly and as needed to avoid having frost build up in the unit. - During defrost, the vaccines will be moved to the backup storage unit with the backup data logger thermometer until the unit has been completely defrosted and the unit's temperature is stable and in acceptable range.

-\Do not unplug the unit or remove vaccines from the unit during cleaning.
+Do not unplug the unit or remove vaccines from the unit during cleaning.
 If the unit needs to be unplugged or moved for any reason, relocate the vaccines with the backup data logger thermometer to the backup unit prior to doing so.

-- A unit may require additional maintenance or repair if: - Unit remains too warm or too cold after thermostat has been adjusted - All adjustments will be documented on the temperature log associated with the unit. - A unit is making noises that are not normal or louder than normal - A refrigerator/freezer repair company will be called right away. - Repair company contact information can be found on page 10 of our VMP.
+- A unit may require additional maintenance or repair if: - Unit remains too warm or too cold after thermostat has been adjusted - Thermostat should only be adjusted when directed by Immunization Unit Staff. - All adjustments must be documented on the temperature log associated with the unit. - A unit is making noises that are not normal or louder than normal - A refrigerator/freezer repair company must be called right away. - Repair company contact information can be found on page 10 of our VMP.